Talend is open-source software for Data Integration that is quickly becoming an alternative to expensive ETL tools in the BI space.

 Context variables are predefined prior to job execution in a context group, whereas Global Map variables are created on the fly at any point within a job.

 Java is a hugely popular and incredibly rich programming language.
-Talend is a Java code generator which makes use of many open source Java libraries, so this means that Talend functionality can easily be extended by integrating Java code into Talend jobs.
+Talend is a Java code generator that makes use of many open-source Java libraries, so this means that Talend functionality can easily be extended by integrating Java code into Talend jobs.